Hacks for Drawing with Parkinson's Disease

 Artists with Parkinson’s

 Countless artists with Parkinson’s still express themselves through art.
 One inspiring example is Tilly Wiebe, who began painting after her diagnosis in 2016.
 Using acrylics, she creates abstract pieces guided by emotion and color.
 For Tilly, painting offers escape, joy, and calm.
 Her work has been featured in exhibitions—proof that creativity endures, even through tremors.
+Her journey represents the spirit of Parkinson’s Disease drawing activities, where art becomes both therapy and freedom.

 Drawing with Parkinson's Disease Feels Possible Again with Steadi-3